ritmps/openUSD_Scene_Generator/README.md

  usdview .\outputs\scenes\test_scene.usda
 ```

-Use help flag to see advanced option like change to a different renderer, select a view camera and etc.
+Use help flag to see advanced options like change to a different renderer, select a view camera and etc.

 ### 5. Render the scene